IBM-Cloud/ibmcloud-image-builder/README.md

 The building time of this Docker image is < 1 min, I guess it can be used as an alternative while preparing docker pull from docker hub.

-## The development environment will be provided as a `Dockerfile.ubuntu` based on Ubuntu 20.04 (IBMCLOUD CLI Client has few Linux distros that can be installed), and the development environment will include:
+### The development environment will be provided as a `Dockerfile.ubuntu` based on Ubuntu 20.04, and the development environment will include:
 * [qemu](https://www.qemu.org)
 * [packer](https://github.com/hashicorp/packer)
 * [ibmcloud cli client](https://github.com/IBM-Cloud/ibm-cloud-cli-release) & plugins